 After completion of the full course the student should be able to:

-Account for and describe the mechanism for some commonly used transition metal catalysed processes in organometallic chemistry.
+predict and discuss the selectivity of some commonly used transition metal catalysed processes in organometallic chemistry.

 The theory of structure, bonding and reactivity of transition metal compounds .
 This includes different types of ligands and their bonding modes, ligand substitutions and reactivity, and their roles in fundamental organometallic reactions important for catalysis (such as oxidative addition, reductive elimination, insertions and beta-hydride elimination). .
 The nature of catalysis including basic principles, how its efficiency is measured (e.g. using TON and TOF), the advantages and disadvantages of homogeneous and heterogeneous catalysis and how to test for which is operating in a particular reaction.
 Notable catalytic reactions, such as various forms of coupling reactions and hydrogenation.